Microturbine

+Close-up view of a microturbine.

 A microturbine (MT) is a small gas turbine with similar cycles and components to a heavy gas turbine.
 The MT power-to-weight ratio is better than a heavy gas turbine because the reduction of turbine diameters causes an increase in shaft rotational speed.
-Heavy gas turbine generators are too large and too expensive for distributed power applications, so MTs are developed for small-scale power like electrical power generation alone or as combined cooling, heating, and power (CCHP) systems.
-The MT are 25 to 250 kW gas turbines evolved from piston engine turbochargers, aircraft auxiliary power units (APU) or small jet engines, the size of a refrigerator.
+Heavy gas-turbine generators are too large and too expensive for distributed power applications, so MTs are developed for small-scale power like electrical power generation alone or as combined cooling, heating, and power (CCHP) systems.
+MTs typically produce 25 to 250 kW and are evolved from piston-engine turbochargers, aircraft auxiliary power units (APU), or small jet engines, the size of a refrigerator.
 Early turbines of 30-70 kW grew to 200-250 kW.